JJB8223/ShakeAndPour/docs/DesignDoc.md

 User Stories not under testing yet: 0

 ### Unit Testing and Code Coverage
-For our project, we aimed for a target that is generally considered industry standard:
+For our project, we aimed for a target that is generally considered industry standard.
+We aimed for a complete code coverage of 95% or higher for this application.
+The follwoing sections break down the code coverage for each area of our application's code.

-## Model layer:
-Strive for **100% coverage** as these are usually straightforward to test and critical for application integrity.

-## Persistence layer:
-Target **above 95%** because this layer interacts with storage mechanisms and is often prone to edge cases.

-## Controller layer:
-Aim for **at least 90% coverage** as controllers handle a lot of business logic and routing which are crucial for the correct functioning of the API endpoints.

-The unit test code coverage report for our project reveals the following insights:

-## Model layer:
+#### Model layer:
-Achieved **97% coverage**, missing instructions mainly in the `Order` and `User.UserRole` elements.
+Our target goal for this Layer was 100%.
+We achieved **97% coverage**, missing instructions mainly in the `Order` and `User.UserRole` elements.
 While not at 100%, it's very close to our target, indicating a high degree of test completeness for the foundational data structures of our application.

-## Persistence layer:
+#### Persistence layer:
-Achieved **99% coverage**, surpassing our target.
+Our target goal for this layer was 95%.
+We achieved **99% coverage**, surpassing our target.
 This suggests that our tests are effectively exercising the code responsible for data storage and retrieval operations.
 A closer look at missed branches, particularly in `KitFileDAO` and `InventoryFileDAO`, will be needed to ensure no critical edge cases are overlooked.

-## Controller layer:
+#### Controller layer:
-Achieved **99% coverage**, exceeding our target.
+Our target for this layer was 90%.
+We achieved **99% coverage**, exceeding our target.
 This is excellent, indicating comprehensive testing of the application's business logic and request handling.
 The `ShoppingCartController` has slightly lower branch coverage at 93%, suggesting there may be some conditional logic that isn't fully tested.

 Overall, the code coverage met or exceeded our targets in most areas, reflecting a robust testing regime.
+Our overall code coverage well exceeded the 90% target set for this application.
 However, there are some missed branches and instructions noted, which highlights areas for improvement.
 It's essential to review these gaps, as they may point to untested scenarios that could impact the application's stability or reveal potential bugs.
 Improving the test cases to cover these areas will ensure higher reliability and maintainability of the code base.

 **[Sprint 2 Code Coverage]**